-Advance Gold granted 850,000 incentive stock options on September 18, 2013 to directors, officers and consultants.
-The options are exercisable at \$0.05 until September 18, 2018.
-On September 10, 2013, Advance Gold closed a non-brokered private placement consisting of 600,000 units at a per Unit price of \$0.05 for gross proceeds of \$30,000.
+On September 10, 2013 Advance announced that it had closed the private placement which consisted of 600,000 units for gross proceeds of \$30,000.
 Each Unit was comprised of one common share of the Company and one non-transferable share purchase warrant.
 Each warrant entitled the holder to purchase an additional common share at a price of \$0.10 per share until September 10, 2015, subject to accelerated expiry in certain circumstances.
+A director and officer of the Company participated in the private placement, having purchased 300,000 units.